mapzen/vagrant-tiles/README.md

 * minutely osmosis and osm2pgsql cron, pulls data from osm planet minutely diffs
 * minutely tilequeue intersect, consumes osm2pgsql expired tiles and pushes work to redis
 * tilequeue process, pulls work from redis and writes tiles to .../var/tiles
-* tilestache service, runs on port 8000
+* tileserver service, runs on port 8000
 * nginx used as cache over filesystem tiles at .../var/tiles, runs on port 8080
-* varnish, will issue subrequests to nginx first, and on 404, will issue subrequest to tilestache
+* varnish, will issue subrequests to nginx first, and on 404, will issue subrequest to tileserver